chwenyee/tp/docs/team/chwenyee.md

 **Sections:**

-- Add appointment feature:

-  - Write an explanation of how `add-appointment` work in the system.
+- **Add and Delete Appointment feature:**

+  - Documented the implementation details of the `add-appointment` and `delete-appointment` features, including step-by-step usage scenarios to clarify system behavior.
-  - Create a sequence diagram for `add-appointment` feature, visualizing how the command interacts with the `Parser`, `ManagementSystem`, and `Storage` components.
+  - Created a sequence diagram for both `add-appointment` and `delete-appointment` features, visualizing how the command interacts with the `Parser`, `ManagementSystem`, and `Storage` components.
+  - Explained the reason they are implemented this way
+  - Explained the alternatives considered and justified their rejection

 - Non-functional requirements
 - Glossary